KevinKra/Notes/certifications/aws/developer/resource.md

 ---

-# S3

-- Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and your Amazon S3 bucket. **Transfer Acceleration leverages Amazon CloudFront’s globally distributed AWS Edge Locations.
-As data arrives at an AWS Edge Location, data is routed to your Amazon S3 bucket over an optimized network path.**

----

 # Elastic Beanstalk <a name="Elastic-Beanstalk"></a>

 ### Deployment

-- Depending on the platform version you’d like to update to, Elastic Beanstalk recommends one of two methods for performing platform updates.

-  - **Update your Environment’s Platform Version** – This is the recommended method when you’re updating to the latest platform version, _without a change in runtime, web server, or application server versions, and without a change in the major platform version._ This is the most common and routine platform update.
-  - **Perform a Blue/Green Deployment** – This is the recommended method when you’re updating to a different runtime, web server, or application server versions, or to a different major platform version. _This is a good approach when you want to take advantage of new runtime capabilities_ or the latest Elastic Beanstalk functionality.

 - This service is not suitable for deploying _serverless applications_.
 In addition, it doesn’t have the capability to locally build, test, and debug your serverless applications as effectively as what AWS SAM can do.